mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 ## 3.5 Time series is a money saver

+Next, if you are interested in becoming _insanely_ valuable to your organization.

+Then learn time series.

 Organizations are fans of saving money.
 An if you can predict the future, then chances are you are going to be very valuable to your company.

 Enter Time Series.

 ![](/assets/forecasting_modeltime.jpg)

 Time series analysis and forecasting are two of the most in demand skills.
 Why?
-A 5% improvement in a forecast can save a company like Walmart $50,000,000 each years.
+A 5% improvement in a forecast can save a company like **Walmart $50,000,000 each years**.

 So Walmart will pay an arm and a leg for someone that can help them improve that area.